Are simple Paleo tortillas really possible?! If you’re looking for a really easy Paleo version of a flour tortilla (or a crepe), look no further.

 Pin this for later!

-Questions about these Simple Paleo Tortillas?
-Leave them in the comments below!
+Have a question about this Simple Paleo Tortillas Recipe?
+Leave it in the comments below!

 If you'd like to share my recipes or photos on your blog, you must get express written permission first.
 Please use the contact form to send me a message before using any of my content on your blog / website.